vmware-tanzu/pinniped/proposals/1141_audit-logging/README.md

 found to be needed, more configuration could be added in future versions.

 This proposal recommends adding a single on/off install-time configuration option for disabling audit logs.
-By default, audit logs will be enabled.
-An admin user who is concerned about logging identities, for example because usernames may be considered PII, may disable audit logging.
+By default, audit logs will be disabled.
+Usernames may be considered PII, so disabled by default avoids potentially logging PII.

 Like other install-time configuration options, this option would appear in the values.yaml file of the Supervisor and Concierge deployment directories.
 The selected value would be rendered into the "static" ConfigMap, and read by the